A timeline of the investigation into Trump’s Mar-a-Lago documents

 Ex-president says he has been indicted on seven charges related to his alleged unlawful retention of national defence information at Mar-a-Lago

-Donald Trump has been indicted on seven charges relating to the storage of classified national defence documents dating from his presidency at his Mar-a-Lago mansion in Palm Beach, Florida.
+Donald Trump has been indicted on federal charges relating to the storage of classified national defence documents dating from his presidency at his Mar-a-Lago mansion in Palm Beach, Florida.

 The 45th president of the United States will now appear in federal court in Miami on Tuesday 13 June, his lawyer has since confirmed.
 Should he ultimately be convicted, he could face a maximum combined sentence of 100 years in prison.